splunk/splunk-sdk-python/README.md

 The [CHANGELOG](CHANGELOG.md) contains a description of changes for each version of the SDK.
 For the latest version, see the [CHANGELOG.md](https://github.com/splunk/splunk-sdk-python/blob/master/CHANGELOG.md) on GitHub.

 ### Branches

-The `master` branch represents a stable and released version of the SDK.
-`develop` is where development between releases is happening.

 To learn more about our branching model, see [Branching Model](https://github.com/splunk/splunk-sdk-python/wiki/Branching-Model) on GitHub.